paufau/godot-interaction-feedback/README.md

 | `FeedbackStickyEffect`   | Leans toward the pointer       |
 | `FeedbackHapticEffect`   | Vibrates the device            |

-On touch screens hover effects are skipped by default, since there is no pointer to hover with.
-Override per node with `touch_mode`.
+> Note: On touch screens hover effects are skipped by default, since there is no pointer to hover with.
+Override per node with `touch_mode`

 ## Author